Rust vs Julia in scientific computing

 In the last section, we discussed systematic bugs that can be detected by a static analysis.

-What about errors that can not be directly detected at compile time?
+What about errors that can't be directly detected at compile time?

 Julia offers exceptions for dealing with such cases.
 How about Rust?